As I Come Back

 "As I Come Back" is a song by American rapper Busta Rhymes.
-It was released as the third single from his fifth studio album Genesis on November 20, 2001, by Flipmode Entertainment and J Records.
+It was released as the third single from his fifth studio album Genesis on November 20, 2001, by J Records and Busta Rhymes's Flipmode Records.

 Composition

 "As I Come Back" was composed in 4/4 time and the key of B major, with a tempo of 96 beats per minute.
 It has a duration time of three minutes and twenty seconds.

+Music video

+No official music video was released for “As I Come Back.”
+However, the first verse and hook of the song were featured in the music video for “Break Ya Neck,” directed by Hype Williams and released on October 16, 2001.
+The segment of the “Break Ya Neck” video that includes “As I Come Back” also features cameo appearances by Swizz Beatz, Lil Jon, Spliff Star, Rampage, and Rah Digga.